badersur/badersur.github.io/README.md

 Download or clone this repository and build on what is included in the `app` directory.

 Be sure to look over the [installation docs](docs/install.md) to verify your environment is prepared to run WSK.

 Once you have verified that your system can run WSK, check out the [commands](docs/commands.md) available to get started.

-## Credits
+## Thanks

 - [Google's Web Starter Kit][9]